KronosEternal/Arras/README.md

 ```
 # Arras.io Siege Gamemode
 ```
-A project viewer who tests our server is `Lumu Emu/#LumuEmu`
+A project viewer on our server is `Lumu Emu/@LumuEmu`